Kcyle/terrapinanimesocietyweb/README.md

 If a deployment fails, click the failed run and read the step that broke.
 Most failures are a formatting mistake in whichever file was edited last.

-The deployment workflow itself lives in `.github/workflows/`.
+The deployment workflow itself is in `.github/workflows/`.
 Unless you are changing how the site is deployed, you should not need to edit anything in that folder.

-If the live site does not seem to update, wait a minute and refresh.
-Browsers often serve a cached copy of the previous version, which makes a successful deployment look like it did nothing.
-Pressing Ctrl and Shift and R forces a fresh copy.
+If the live site does not seem to update, wait a minute and refresh (Browsers display a cached copy of the previous version) so a successful deployment sometimes looks like it did nothing.
+On windows, Pressing Ctrl + Shift + R forces a fresh copy.

 ## Undoing a mistake